Kirk takes early lead at Women's Australian Open

 ADELAIDE, Australia (AP) -- Katherine Kirk set the early pace at the Women's Australian Open on Thursday, shooting an 8-under 65 at Royal Adelaide to take a two-stroke clubhouse lead.

-The Australian birdied four of her first five holes and three of four in the middle of the back nine.
+The Australian, playing her fourth week in a row, birdied four of her first five holes and three of four in the middle of the back nine.

+''There are low numbers to be had out there,'' said Kirk. ''A lot of birdie opportunities, and I was just fortunate I got off to a good start and kept the momentum going.''

 Tied for second were Marissa Steen and Jane Park of the United States and South Korean Chella Choi.

 Canada's Brooke Henderson was four strokes behind after carding 69, while No. 1-ranked Lydia Ko shot 71.
-Five-time champion Karrie Webb shot 76 ahead of the afternoon starters.
+Five-time champion Karrie Webb shot 76 ahead of the afternoon starters who included No. 2-ranked Ariya Jutanugarn, a five-time winner last year.

-''Four birdies, no bogeys, I'm pretty happy and hopefully will shoot another similar round tomorrow,'' said Henderson, who played with Ko.

-''The crowds were awesome.
+''Four birdies, no bogeys, I'm pretty happy and hopefully will shoot another similar round tomorrow,'' said Henderson, who played with Ko. ''The crowds were awesome.
 I hardly ever see that many people on the Thursday round, especially when we tee off (early) in the morning.''

+Ko was frustrated on the greens, but ended the day on a good note when she birdied the ninth, her last.

+''I hit my drives good, which is really important around a course like this, but just the putts did not drop,'' Ko said. ''It was good to see a putt drop on the final hole and hopefully that will give me good momentum going into tomorrow.''

 Webb had an up-and-down second nine after starting on the 10th.
 She was 3-over after bogeying the first - her 10th hole - but then went double-bogey, bogey, birdie, birdie, par to complete her round.